RemiEC/Automotive_Toolkit/README.md

 In the "Tools" folder, you will find another README file which you can read if you want to know what this folder contains.

+NB : On the toolkit, you can find it in "/opt".

 ## Create your own ISO file

 To create your own ISO file, you can simply launch the script "installation_and_customization" and then create the ISO (with PinguyBuilder or Cubic for example).